philip/FantasyNerdAPI/README.md

 ### Status
-This is old and probably does not work.
-I do not recommend using this.
+This is old but surprisingly works (checked in 2020).
+I do not recommend using this but maybe it'll help.

 ### Introduction

 This fork began long ago, at a time when the API was more difficult to use.
 The API is much simpler now.
 This code was modified to work with the new API, but it's incomplete.
-However, it works, and is a decent start.
+However, it works and is a decent start.

 This is a fork of the original Fantasy Football Nerd API.
 It follows their license.